Cryptocurrency and divorce (England & Wales)

 What red flags should you look out for?

-- A spouse previously mentioned having cryptocurrency, however, failing to list it in their financial disclosure
+• A spouse has previously mentioned having cryptocurrency, however, failing to list it in their financial disclosure

 The ownership of cryptocurrency is increasingly common.
-We can also make the assumption that it’s not likely to go anywhere, anytime soon.
-As it is an asset that has value, it should be treated like any other asset and it is absolutely considered part of the matrimonial pot, potentially open to division.
+We can also assume that it’s not likely to go anywhere anytime soon.
+As it’s an asset that has value, it should be treated like any other asset and it is absolutely considered part of the matrimonial pot, potentially open to division.
 As clarified above cryptocurrency is a volatile and unique asset where many individuals may need assistance with the functioning and understanding of it, especially in how it relates to your divorce financial settlement.
 This may be in determining its value or protecting yourself against any potential red flags.
 If you have any questions about the above, you can speak to an amicable expert today to see if we can help you further.

 Where can you find help?